mbitsnbites/leanfloat/LeanFloat-Standard-for-Binary-Floating-Point-Arithmetic.md

 ## 1. Introduction

-An implementation that conforms to the LeandFloat specification must support **[IEEE754]**, with the exceptions provided by this specification.
+An implementation that conforms to the LeandFloat standard must support **[IEEE754]**, with the exceptions provided by this specification.

 ## 2. Formats

-Only binary floating-point formats are considered by the LeanFloat specification.
+Only binary floating-point formats are considered by the LeanFloat standard.
 Decimal floating-point formats are not supported.

 ### 2.1 Encoding